gregvandyne/team1/FINAL_REPORT.md

 *Canva:*
 - We used this tool for making site mock-ups as well as our presentation slide deck.
 It was fine; the materials looked nice and the UI was user-friendly.
 If we restarted the project, I might try using Figma instead since it's more suited to web page design than Canva.

-*Project Gutenberg API:*
+*Project Gutenberg / Gutendex API:*
 - This was our source of public domain books which we used for book data, including links to the complete book files.
 This was a huge dataset and we probably bit off a bit more than we could chew; we needed a lot more time for data cleaning because there was a ton of inconsistent formatting.
 If we reapproached this, we would still use this API, but pull in a smaller portion and figure out how we need to clean/format it before taking in all 70,000 books at once.
+- The API relied on the GutEndex repository, an unofficial third-party repository of APIs created by developers to make working with Project Gutenberg easier.
+Gutendex provided the Django framework (models.py, settings.py, etc.) to fetch data and build a database from Project Gutenberg

 *Render:*
 - This was the cloud platform we used for deploying the Flask and Node.js servers.
 We were all familiar with the deployment process on Render from the class labwork and it offered a 'free' tier, so this was a straightforward choice for us.
-Because of our weird double-server set up, it took a little time to figure out how to set up our requirements.txt file, but that was the fault of our application and not Render.
+Because of our weird double-server setup, it took a little time to figure out how to set up our requirements.txt file, but that was the fault of our application and not Render.

 *Neon.tech:*
 - This was our PostgreSQL database host.
 We chose it because it was fairly straightforward to set up and met our needs for cloud-hosting our database.
 It was nice that they offer a 'free' tier, which is what we used, but the resources were pretty limited without a 'premium' subscription.
 That seemed pretty universal though; we didn't find a lot of other options that would give us better features and performance without a cost (i.e. AWS and Google Cloud).
 We would likely use this same tool again.